Dentbird OpenAPI Documentation

 --- Dentbird Open API ---

 Dentbird provides an OpenAPI using an Oauth2.0-based user authentication method.
-It supports OpenID-Connect and allows users to obtain tokens based on jwt for users through the Authorization Code
+It supports OpenID-Connect and allows users to obtain tokens based on jwt for users through the Authorization Code method.

 Authentication

-is a method used to obtain access rights to the user's resources.
-This method involves the client obtaining an authorization code
+The Authorization Code is a method used to obtain access rights to the user's resources.
+This method involves the client obtaining an authorization code with the approval of the resource owner and obtaining an access token through it.

 Refresh Token